jpswade/jpswade.github.io/_posts/2008-09-18-freebsd-socks-proxy-for-mirc.md

   <em>Update: Looking for the sss.pl?
 Try the <a href="https://sourceforge.net/projects/ssspl/">Simple Sockets Server</a> project page.</em>
 </p>

-I&#8217;m getting fed up with my current IRC BNC software.
-At the moment I&#8217;m using psyBNC, which means I have to connect to it like you would an IRC server, then issue commands to that to tell it to connect to the IRC server of your choice.
+I'm getting fed up with my current IRC BNC software.
+At the moment I'm using psyBNC, which means I have to connect to it like you would an IRC server, then issue commands to that to tell it to connect to the IRC server of your choice.

 I no longer need the features of psyBNC and decided that there must be a better way.